cheiben/AWS-Network-Load-Balancer-Configuration/README.md

 ## Conclusion

 This hands-on lab successfully demonstrates the configuration of a fully functional Network Load Balancer in AWS, showcasing practical skills in cloud networking, load balancing, and infrastructure management.
 The implementation provides a foundation for building scalable, highly available web applications in AWS.

----

-**Note**: This project was completed as part of AWS hands-on lab training in the N. Virginia (us-east-1) region.